themadan/amitness.github.io/content/articles/illustrated-fixmatch.md

 **b.
 CTAugment**
 CTAugment was a augmentation technique introduced in the ReMixMatch paper and uses ideas from control theory to remove the need for Reinforcement Learning in AutoAugment.
 Here's how it works:

-- We have a set of possible transformations like in RandAugment
+- We have a set of 18 possible transformations similar to RandAugment
 - Magnitude values for transformations are divided into bins and each bin is assigned a weight.
 Initially, all bins have a weight of 1.
 - Now two transformations are selected at random with equal chances from this set and their sequence forms a pipeline.
 This is similar to RandAugment.
 - For each transformation, a magnitude bin is selected randomly with a probability according to the normalized bin weights